 The Wallace Collection holds one of the most important collections of French furniture anywhere in the world.

-Totalling more than five hundred pieces, the collection consists largely of eighteenth-century French furniture but also includes some significant pieces of nineteenth-century French furniture, as well as interesting Italian furniture and a few English and German pieces.
+Totalling more than five hundred pieces, the collection consists largely of eighteenth-century French furniture but also contains some important nineteenth-century examples, as well as interesting Italian furniture and a few English and German pieces.

 The collection ranges from cabinet furniture, much of which is veneered with brass and turtleshell marquetry (commonly known as 'Boulle' marquetry) or with wood marquetry, to seat furniture, clocks and barometers, gilt-bronze items including mounted porcelain and hardstones, mantelpieces, mirrors, boxes and pedestals.
-One highlight of the collection is the major collection of furniture attributed to André-Charles Boulle (1642-1732), perhaps the best-known cabinet-maker ever to have lived.
-The earliest piece by Boulle is a cabinet on a stand decorated with florid wood marquetry inspired by contemporary Dutch still life paintings.
+One highlight of the collection is the major collection of furniture attributed to André-Charles Boulle (1642-1732).
+The earliest piece by Boulle is a cabinet on a stand decorated with florid wood marquetry inspired by contemporary Dutch still-life paintings.
 The largest Boulle armoire is veneered with contre-partie marquetry and is surmounted by a clock decorated with gilt-bronze mounts of putti representing Love, Night and Day.